stepanhen/GraphDrawer/README.md

 1. **Download the Repository**

-2. **Run the Program**
+2. **Open the Repository**
-    - Navigate to bin/Release/net7.0-windows/ and run GraphDrawer.exe
+    - Open the repository in Visual Studio

 2. **Run the program in Visual Studio**
-    - If that didn't work, open the repository in Visual Studio and run the program.
+    - Build the program for Release and then navigate to bin/Release/net7.0-windows/ and run GraphDrawer.exe
+    - Or run the code directly.

 ## Application Overview